Guidestar-Free Adaptive Optics with Asymmetric Apertures: Related Work

 \section{Related Work}

-\paragraph{Imaging Through Obscurants.} Imaging through obscurants is a persistent challenge in many applications, including astronomy, biomedical microscopy, and surveillance.
-Conventional AO approaches often rely on specialized wavefront sensors, such as SHWSs~\cite{platt2001history} and interferometers, to obtain direct measurements of phase distortions.
-SHWSs utilize arrays of microlenses to focus incident wavefronts onto a detector array, enabling measurement of local wavefront tilts for reconstruction of the entire wavefront.
-Interferometers~\cite{chanteloup2005multiple} assess wavefront aberrations by generating interference patterns between a reference beam and a test beam, facilitating correction through elements such as deformable mirrors (DMs) or spatial light modulators (SLMs).
+\paragraph{Imaging Through Obscurants.} Imaging through obscurants is a persistent challenge in many applications, including astronomy, biomedical microscopy, communications, and surveillance.
+Conventional AO approaches often rely on specialized wavefront sensors, such as SHWSs~\cite{platt2001history, Liang:97, roddier1999adaptive} and interferometers~\cite{angel1994ground}, to obtain direct measurements of phase distortions.
+SHWSs utilize arrays of microlenses to focus incident wavefronts onto detector arrays, enabling measurement of local wavefront tilts for reconstruction of the entire wavefront.
+Interferometers~\cite{malacara2007optical} assess wavefront aberrations by generating interference patterns between a reference beam and a test beam.
+These measured aberrations are then corrected through optical elements such as deformable mirrors (DMs)~\cite{hampson2021adaptive} or spatial light modulators (SLMs)~\cite{booth2014adaptive}.
 Despite their effectiveness, these methods require dedicated hardware and precise point-source calibration, which restricts their practicality in uncontrolled environments.

 To overcome these limitations, recent developments in AO focus on computational techniques that estimate wavefront distortions directly from camera sensor measurements, thus removing the need for guidestars.
 Phase-diversity based wavefront shaping~\cite{feng2023neuws, xie2024wavemo} applies known phase modulations to acquire multiple intensity images and jointly optimizes for both phase aberrations and the target image.
 Image-guided wavefront shaping~\cite{yeminy2021guidestar, haim2025image} begins with a raw, uncorrected measurement and iteratively updates the SLM pattern to enhance image contrast and sharpness.
-Although these computational methods reduce reliance on specialized sensors and guidestars, they still depend on computationally intensive iterative optimization, which limits their suitability for rapid aberration correction.
+Other iterative approaches achieve guidestar-free correction through confocal feedback~\cite{aizik2024non}, incoherent phase conjugation~\cite{Aizik:22}, or matrix-based covariance decomposition~\cite{sunray2025matrix}.
+Although these computational methods reduce reliance on specialized sensors and guidestars, the computational burden of iterative optimization limits their processing speed, making real-time correction challenging.

-In contrast to these works, our method eliminates iterative optimization by employing direct, feedforward neural networks for wavefront correction.
-Our approach enables significantly faster and more scalable processing, eliminating the need for dedicated wavefront sensors.
-It directly estimates wavefront corrections from conventional camera sensor measurements, thereby enhancing adaptability for real-world imaging tasks.